Is COVID-19 Causing Type 1 Diabetes?

 Could COVID-19 be increasing rates of type 2 diabetes?

-We’ve already seen this to be true in increasing rates of childhood-onset T2D, particularly amongst children who have lost access to daily exercise and nutritious food because of school closures.
+We’ve already seen this to be true in increasing rates of childhood-onset type 2 diabetes (T2D), particularly amongst children who have lost access to daily exercise and nutritious food because of school closures.

 It’s also possible that people diagnosed with T2D during or after a COVID-19 infection have been living with undiagnosed T2D prior to having the virus.
 Going to the doctor to be tested and treated for COVID-19 could have led to basic testing of things like blood sugar, HbA1c, blood pressure, etc., leading to the sudden awareness of previously undiagnosed T2D.